tapaco/marametrics/info.md

 Use the sidebar to tweak the parameters and perform clustering on the data which will return a preview below and an option to download the full output as a CSV file for further analysis.

-💡 Credits: the fantastic [HOML2 book](https://github.com/ageron/handson-ml2) by Aurélien Géron for k-means and Fran's videos on [API tokens](https://www.youtube.com/watch?v=sgscChKfGyg).
+💡 Credits: the fantastic [HOML2 book](https://github.com/ageron/handson-ml2) by Aurélien Géron for k-means, Fran's videos on [API tokens](https://www.youtube.com/watch?v=sgscChKfGyg) and Thom Lane for the CloudFormation [template](https://github.com/awslabs/sagemaker-dashboards-for-ml).

 💻 The code is available [here](https://github.com/tapaco/marametrics).